Manage a workplace's chemical inventory

 The EMKG Assessment tab shows the results of EMKG risk assessments saved to this workplace.
 Each row displays the product name, assessment status, control levels for each exposure route (inhalation, skin, eyes, fire and explosives, storage), and the date assessed.

 For products showing Not Executed, select the link icon to open the EMKG wizard for that product.
-To remove an existing assessment, select the delete button on the row.

 Edit workplace settings

 The Settings tab lets you update the workplace name, description, type, ventilation level, and process category.
-These are the same fields you filled in when creating the workplace.
+Select Update location to save your changes.

 Delete a workplace